 The Trust Leads are responsible for the overall conduct of the Trust and must ensure that a complaints policy and procedure is in place and reviewed regularly.
-The Trust within the Trust.
+The Trust Leads will receive any complaint about a Headteacher or Governor of any school within the Trust.
 The Trust Leads will also deal with a Stage 3 complaint about a member of the CELT Central team.